-Intel debuts the next series, 7th Generation ‘Kaby Lake’ processors for desktops
+Intel 7th Generation ‘Kaby Lake’ processors for desktops are out

 During the ongoing CES 2017 in Las Vegas, the technology giant, Intel, has introduced new 7th Generation Intel Core family of Kaby Lake processors for desktop PCs and high performance laptops.

 The two newly launched series cater to the desktop PCs and high performance laptops.
 The ‘H-series’ focuses on powering high performance laptops and mobile workstations while the S-series will target the desktop PCs.
 There also exist a Y-series processors for the thin ultraportables and a U-series for faster ultraportables.
 These CPUs run on the new 200-series chipsets.

 Intel has claimed that the S-series i7-7700K CPU is about 25% faster than i7-4770K and that it will be able to process 4K 360-degree videos about 35% faster than the fourth generation i7-4770K.
 Likewise, the H-series processor will outperform fourth generation i7-4700HQ by about 20% in general, and will process the 4K 360-degree videos 65% faster than the fourth generation i7-4700HQ .